Annual

 Direct-sow after last frost in poor to average soil — rich soil causes floppy growth.
 Pinch seedlings when 12 inches tall for bushier plants.
 Stake tall varieties in windy sites.
 Deadhead or cut for bouquets to prolong bloom.

-See cosmos in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring cosmos alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring cosmos alongside companion plants.

 Frequently Asked Questions